rsiraj/hopehacks/README.md

 ## Features
 Curates a daily meal plan for user, based on diet needs (vegan, vegetarian, keto, etc) and daily calorie limit.

+Daily meal plan consists of 3 meals with number of servings, time to prepare, and an image linked to original recipe source with complete details about the dish.
+The users total calories and macros are displayed after the meals.

-Allows users to find various fitness activities/avenues near them such as cycling, hiking, gyms, parks, etc.
+Get Active page allows users to find various fitness activities/avenues near them such as cycling, hiking, gyms, parks, etc.

 ## How view the App